Urdu in Aurangabad

 Aurangabad is one of the historical cities of the Deccan, India.
 It is well known for its literary and cultural traditions.
 As this city was the stronghold of the Mughals, a number of civil and military officers, men of letters, citizens, etc., from Delhi came here with the result that Aurangabad was so much influenced by the North Indian culture that it was considered to be the Delhi of the Deccan.
 Thus, till 1763, Aurangabad was the seat of Government and the capital of the Deccan.
-Afterwards when Hyderabad was made the capital, poets, literary men and learned people gradually left Aurangabad and this city lost its literary prominence.
-Still the city continued to produce men of literary genius well into the 20th century.
-Though, Aurangabad had gained its importance since the time of Malik Ambar, up to 1700 AD the literary achievements of that city in regard to the Urdu language are not traceable.
+Afterwards, when Hyderabad was made the capital, poets, literary men and learned people gradually left Aurangabad, and this city lost its literary prominence.
+Still, the city continued to produce men of literary genius well into the 20th century.
+Though Aurangabad had gained its importance since the time of Malik Ambar, up to 1700 CE, the literary achievements of that city concerning the Urdu language are not traceable.
 The Urdu spoken in Aurangabad is Hyderabadi Urdu, which in itself is a form of Dakhini Urdu.